MicrosoftDocs/memdocs/memdocs/intune/user-help/device-limit-wpj-macos.md

 ms.assetid: c8920bf0-e1bb-4601-961d-8c25290e53fb
 searchScope:
  - User help
 description: "Every company sets a limit on the number of devices you can use to access company resources to keep company information safe.
-There are three things you can do if you see a message that tells you 'Couldn't register your device because you've reach the limit of the number of devices."
+There are three things you can do if you've reached the maximum limit for number of devices."
 # optional metadata

 ROBOTS: